 Footnotes & References

-1: Some sign-in pages disable right-click, which is one way to access Paste.
-If that fails to work, click in the field and see if typing CTRL+V or SHIFT+Insert will paste.
+1: Some sign-in pages disable right-click, which is one way to access the paste command.
+If it doesn’t work, click in the field and see if typing CTRL+V or SHIFT+Insert will paste.

 1. I hate it when websites disable “paste” in the password field.
 It doesn’t happen at login very often, but I still run into it occasionally during a new registration.